marguskaidja/php-accessors/README.md

        * and use `null` to discard any previously set mutator.
    * `#[Immutable]`: turns an property or whole class immutable.
 When used on a class, then it must be defined on top of hierarchy.
 Once defined, it can't be disabled later.
    * `#[Format(class-string<FormatContract>)]`: allows customization of accessor method names.

+Notes:
+* Only `protected` properties are supported.
+Due current library's implementation, `private` properties may introduce unexpected behaviour and anomalies in inheritance chain and are disregarded this time.

 ### Accessor methods: